KlyneChrysler/bud-prod/README.md

 ## What it does

-- Fully offline inference via llama.cpp (GGUF models) — no internet after setup
+- Fully offline inference and no internet after setup
 - 20+ AI personas across productivity, code, education, healthcare, lifestyle
 - Browse and download models from Hugging Face directly in-app
 - Metal GPU acceleration on iOS, voice mode, document scanning